CarolinaAc/Calculator/README.md

-# Calculator
+# Calculator version 2

-* This is the first functional calculator I have built with HTML, CSS and JavaScript on [Codepen.io](https://codepen.io/csbks/full/OJVPxrK).
+ * Built Calculator using HTML, CSS and Bootstrap
-* Next versions will include:
-    - Link to codepen to be replaced by github.
-    - Front end libraries such as jQuery, Bootstrap and Sass.
+ * Media queries for it to be mobile responsive - in process
+ * jQuery for it to do calculations and turn ON and OFF